More companies are recognizing that the intersection of service-oriented architecture (SOA) and business process

 Leveraging SOA and BPM efficiencies

-Identifying the steps in key business processes allows a company to uncover critical components and areas where the same
+Identifying the steps in key business processes allows a company to uncover critical components and areas where the same information is used across business channels.
+Then a company can leverage SOA to bring efficiencies in delivering common and vital information.

 "The intersection of SOA and BPM fundamentally makes sense, but it's still difficult to bring together because of cultures, budgets and organizational constraints," Smith said.
 "You get out what you put into it.
 It's relatively easy to plan; the real challenge is bringing the right people to the table."